 (a) Scope of practice.
-An attorney admitted to the Bar as House Counsel shall limit her or his practice of law including legal representation only to the business of her or his employer.
+An attorney admitted to the Bar as House Counsel shall limit her or his practice of law including legal representation to the business of her or his employer.
+However, House Counsel can provide pro bono legal services under the auspices of an approved sponsoring entity consistent with Rule 14-803 of the Utah Rules of Lawyer Discipline and Disability.
 House Counsel shall not:

-(a)(1) Appear before a court of record or not of record as an attorney or counselor in the State of Utah except as otherwise authorized by law or rule; or
+Appear before a court of record or not of record as an attorney or counselor in

-(a)(2) Offer legal services or advice to the public or hold herself or himself out as being so engaged or authorized, except as permitted under Rule 5.5 of the Utah Rules of Professional Conduct.
-An attorney granted a House Counsel license is not prevented from appearing in any matter pro se or from fulfilling the duties of a member of the active or reserve components of the armed forces or the National Guard.
+(a)(2) Offer legal services or advice to the public or hold herself or himself out as being so engaged or authorized.
+An attorney granted a House Counsel license is not prevented from appearing in any matter pro se, performing pro bono services under Rule 14-803, or from fulfilling the duties of a member of the active or reserve components of the armed forces or the National Guard.

-(b)(1) has filed with the Admissions Office a Complete Application for admission to the Bar and paid the prescribed application fee;
+(b)(1) has filed a Complete Application for admission and paid the prescribed application fee;

 (b)(2) is at least 21 years old;

 is licensed to practice law and in active status in a

-(b)(5) either (A) is a bona fide resident of the State of Utah or (B) maintains an office as the employer's house counsel within the State of Utah;
+either (A) is a bona fide resident of the State of

-(b)(6) is employed and practices law exclusively as House Counsel for a corporation, its subsidiaries or affiliates, an association, a business, or other legal entity whose lawful business consists of activities other than the practice of law or the provision of legal services;
+(b)(6) is employed and practices law exclusively as house counsel for a non-governmental corporation, its subsidiaries or affiliates, an association, a business, or other legal entity whose lawful business consists of activities other than the practice of law or the provision of legal services;

 (b)(8) is of good moral character and satisfies the requirements of Rule 14-708;